-In May 2014, we initiated a multi-site clinical trial in the United States, which included participation of 19 sites in the ICE3 trial.
+In May 2014, we initiated a multi-site clinical trial in the United States, which included participation of 19 sites across the U.S., including Columbia University Medical Center and Mount Sinai Beth Israel.
 The ICE3 trial was intended to expand the clinical base for using our cryoablation system for treating low-risk, small breast cancer tumors (up to 1.5 centimeters).
 The primary goal of ICE3 was to assess the effectiveness by the breast tumors local recurrence rates in patients who undergo cryoablation without excision for a follow-up period of five years.
 The inclusion criteria were patients over 65 years old with core biopsy-proven invasive ductal carcinoma with unifocal primary disease, tumor size less than 1.5 cm, Nottingham grade 1-2, estrogen and/or progesterone receptor positive and HER2 negative and breast size adequate for safe cryoablation.
+ICE3 is the largest controlled multi-location clinical trial ever performed for liquid nitrogen based cryoablation of small, low-risk, early-stage malignant breast tumors without subsequently removing them.